petrnomad/GPX-Elevation-Editor/README.md

-# GPX Adjuster
+# Elevation Editor

 A web application for editing and analyzing GPX files with advanced features for elevation profile editing.

 ## Description

-GPX Adjuster is a modern web application built with Next.js that enables:
+Elevation Editor is a modern web application built with Next.js that enables:

 - **GPX File Loading** - Import your own GPS tracks in GPX format
 - **Elevation Profile Visualization** - Interactive elevation chart